Code-Institute-Submissions/savasana_yoga/README.md

 Once the following steps have been taken, then push the changed files to Github.

-You can this by with the following commands:
+You can do this by with the following commands:

 git add .
 git commit -m "Your commit message"